 UPMC in Ireland offers a wide range of services, programmes, and treatments to help you get stronger and become more active.

-- Treatment of bladder and bowel incontinence in men and women: Physiotherapists can teach pelvic floor exercises, relaxation techniques, or bladder retraining.
+- Treatment of bladder and bowel incontinence in women: Physiotherapists can teach pelvic floor exercises, relaxation techniques, or bladder retraining.

 We also offer musculoskeletal treatments which include: